1909-10 Finance Act - Valuation Office: Field Surveys

 Put simply, in an attempt to create a 'value added' property tax, every property in England, Wales and Scotland was surveyed and recorded, and given a value at a baseline date of 30 April 1909 against which added value could be assessed.
 The attempt was abandoned in 1920.

-At the National Records of Scotland, all IRS maps and documents are produced as digital images.
+At the National Records of Scotland in Edinburgh, all IRS maps and documents are produced as digital images.

 The records available here are copies and transcripts - they are not the originals.
 Some of the handwriting is difficult to read so other interpretations are possible.
 Any errors are mine.